tskit-dev/tskit/docs/data-model.rst

 Removing duplicate sites
 ------------------------

-The :meth:`TableCollection.deduplicate_sites` method can be used to save a tree sequence recording method the bother of checking to see if a given site already exists in the site table.
+The :meth:`.TableCollection.deduplicate_sites` method can be used to save a tree sequence recording method the bother of checking to see if a given site already exists in the site table.
 If there is more than one site with the same position, all but the first is removed, and all mutations referring to the